alextanton/pythonServer/README.md

 # pythonServer
-python server for c++ rat to connect to
+Python server for c++ RAT to connect.
+Clearly a work in progress and not very effcient...